Keto Biscuits made with almond flour are surprisingly simple to make and are a great substitute for flour biscuits.

 Just be sure not to add any ingredients that are liquidy and would change the consistency of the dough.

 The most common way that I serve these biscuits is Biscuits & Gravy for breakfast.
 However, there are many ways to serve these.
 You can serve them on the side of any meal as a bread replacement.
 You can use them to make breakfast sandwiches.
 You can serve them with clotted cream and a cup of tea.

-There are 2 net grams of carbs in each keto biscuit.
-This recipe will make 8 biscuits – each being rather small.
+There are 3 net grams of carbs in each keto biscuit.
+This recipe will make 5 biscuits.
 If you choose to make them bigger, they’ll be slightly more carbs per biscuit, but still very low.

 Yes, you can freeze these biscuits once they’ve cooled after baking.
 They will keep well in a freezer bag for up to 3 months.
 They can be reheated in the microwave or the oven.
 This is a great way to always have biscuits on hand when you need them, rather than having to make a new batch each time